The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 Who we share your personal information with

 We may use and share your personal information with service suppliers and financial institutions who we partner with.
 This includes the insurer and reinsurer when you apply for insurance through us.
-AIG Life (for policies purchased from the 1st May 2018) and Scottish Friendly Assurance Society Limited (for policies purchased before the 1st May 2018) becomes a data controller when a policy has been issued to you and will process your personal information for their legitimate business purposes, which includes:
+AIG (for policies purchased from the 1st May 2018) and Scottish Friendly (for policies purchased before the 1st May 2018) becomes a data controller when a policy has been issued to you and will process your personal information for their legitimate business purposes, which include:

 - making decisions about whether to provide insurance and assistance services (such as claim assessment, claim processing and claim settlement);

 - administering the policy, assessing and paying claims, and general customer service activities (including complaint resolution and claims disputes);

 - detecting, investigating and preventing crime, including fraud and money laundering;

 - providing information about your policy in connection with any reinsurance; and

 - complying with applicable laws and regulatory obligations (including laws and regulations outside of country of residence).